terceiro/autodep8/README.md

 The following configuration variables are supported:

+## All package types

+**extra_depends**: extra test dependencies to be added to the generated tests.
+Will be included as-is in the generated control file.

+**extra_restrictions**: extra restrictions to be added to the generated tests.
+Will be included as-is in the generated control file.

 ## python (debian/tests/autopkgtest-pkg-python.conf)

 **import_name**: name of the module to import, if it cannot be inferred from